 In the cPanel dashboard, go to the Email section and click “Email Accounts.”

-Find the address you want to change and click “Password.”
-For this tutorial, I am editing the “sales” address in my list.
+Find the address you want to change and click the “Manage” button.
+For this tutorial, I am editing the “tutorial” address on my list.

-A new window will drop down where you can insert the new password.
-Personally, I would advise using the Password Generator.
-It’s a good way to create an amazingly difficult password for the account.
-If you would rather not us this, there are plenty of easy tricks to develop strong passwords.
+I would advise using the Password Generator.
+It’s an excellent way to create a complex password for the account.
+If you would rather not use it, there are plenty of easy tricks to develop strong passwords.

-Once you click that button, the changes are committed.
-Your account is now ready with a fresh new password.
+Once you click the button, the changes are committed.
+Your email account is now ready with a fresh new password.

 Always Keep Your Messages Safe